 People have died from having operations for morbid obesity.
 It happens rarely, but the risk can never be removed completely.
 If you are older, or you already have certain health problems related to your obesity, your risk may rise.
-Heart attacks after the operation, clots that form in the leg veins which then pass to the lungs, or leakage of the stomach joins can cause death in morbidly obese people after surgery.
-This risk is between I in 500 and I in 100.
+Heart attacks after the operation or clots that form in the leg veins, which then pass to the lungs, can cause death in morbidly obese people after surgery.
+This risk is between 1 in 500 and 1 in 100.
 Thorough precautions are taken during surgery and your hospital stay to minimise these risks, but they cannot be eradicated altogether.

-Other problems that can occur after gastric bypass surgery include pneumonia, wound infections, and ulceration or narrowing at the joins made between the stomach and the bowel.
+Other problems that can occur after gastric sleeve surgery include pneumonia and wound infections.
 Some of these are relatively minor and do not have a long-term effect on your recovery.
 Other complications may be more significant and require a longer hospital stay and recovery period.
 Antibiotics at time of surgery, deep breathing exercises and early mobilisation after surgery are some of the measures taken to reduce the risks of these complications.

-After gastric bypass surgery, patients need to take iron, calcium, and vitamin supplements lifelong to prevent complications associated with malnutrition.
-Sometimes these are best given as an injection.
+After a gastric sleeve procedure, all patients should take multivitamin supplements lifelong, and some need to take iron or calcium supplements as well.
+Sometimes one or other of these supplements are best given as an injection.

-Complications that can occur with gastric bypass surgery are listed below.
+Complications that can occur with gastric sleeve surgery are listed below.
 This list is long, and although most patients have no complications, or minor complications only, please take note and ask your surgeon and team any questions that will help you to understand the risks associated with obesity surgery.